Country Profile - Türkiye

 - Sports clubs

-Share of Safety And Security Responsibilities (Inside/Outside Of Sports Venues)
+Share of Safety and Security Responsibilities (Inside/Outside of Sports Venues)

 - Provincial and Sub-provincial Sports Safety Boards, which have the primary responsibility regarding safety and security at sports venues, were established with the Article 4 of the Law No. 6222 and measures to be taken regarding the safety and order at the competition and spectating areas are regulated with the Article 5 of the same Law.